-The main difference between nuclear imaging and other radiologic tests is that nuclear imaging assesses how organs function, whereas other imaging methods assess anatomy, or how the organs look.
+The main difference between nuclear imaging and other radiologic tests is that nuclear imaging evaluates how organs function, whereas other imaging methods study anatomy, or how the organs look.

-The advantage of assessing the function of an organ is that it helps physicians make a diagnosis and plan present or future treatments for the part of the body being evaluated.
+The advantage of measuring the function of an organ is that it helps physicians make a diagnosis and plan present or future treatments for the part of the body that is being evaluated.

 Before the test